 - You don’t like your current doors style

-- Your doors are structurally weak, cracking, have loose joints
+- Your doors are structurally weak, cracking and have loose joints

 - You don’t have the original factory finish, the cabinets have been repainted already